Neetre/small_email_client/README.md

 ## Description

 This is a small email client that can send emails to a single recipient.
+It will also send an auto-response email to the sender when an email is received.
 It is written in Python and uses the smtplib library to send emails.

 ## Requirements